havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

             Kill up to [number] [unitType] units of [player] in [specified area]. [number] = 0 represents all units.
 Does not include units still in the build queue or nuclear missiles not yet launched in nuclear silos.

             > KillUnitAt(All, "Scanner Sweep", "Anywhere", P1) cannot kill Scanner Sweeps.

             > **Warning**
-            > This action has the following bug:
+            > This action has a bug:
-            > If after this action executes and kills a transport/bunker or any loading device in the area, all units of the same type in that transport/bunker or loading device will be killed.
-These killed units will not be counted within the number specified by the [number] parameter.
+            > If after executing this action, any unit inside a transporter (Dropship/Bunker, etc.) in the area is killed, then all units of the same type in that transporter (Dropship/Bunker, etc.) will be killed, and these killed units will not be counted within the [number] parameter specified.
-            > If KillUnitAt(1, "Terran Marine", "Location 1", P1) executes and kills a marine in a bunker in Location 1, all marines in that bunker will be killed.
-And if there are marines outside this bunker in the area, one more will be killed.
+            > For example, if KillUnitAt(1, "Terran Marine", "Location 1", P1) kills a marine inside a bunker in Location 1, then all marines in that bunker will be killed, and if there are more marines outside the bunker in that area, one more will be killed.

         Example